Displays the Conveyor Belt Properties Dialog, in which you can view properties for the conveyor belt.

 Add Intersecting Item

 Allows you to select objects that intersect the sketching plane in the 3D environment.
-You see the selected objects in the Sketch 2D environment when you are drawing.
+You see the selected objects in Sketch 2D when you are drawing.

 Add Projection Item

-Opens the Sketch 2D environment in which you can draw.
+Opens Sketch 2D in which you can draw.

 Specifies that you want to sketch on the plane that you select.